varnish/Varnish-Book/varnish_book.rst

 Which one to use and when?

-.. training: have PURGE in the first column of the table, because the next section is PURGE
+..
+TODO for the editor: have PURGE in the first column of the table, because the next section is PURGE

 .. table 18